• Frequently Asked Questions

 Yes, we regularly work with children under the age of 18 and their service animals.
 We require full parental involvement in these cases, and depending on the child’s age and handling capability, an adult in the household may have to serve as the service dog’s primary handler/trainer.

-If your child is capable of serving as the dog’s primary handler/trainer, we still require that all adults in the household to be present and engaged for at minimum the first session, and that a parent or guardian be on-site and accessible for all in-person lessons and group classes.
+If your child is capable of serving as the dog’s primary handler/trainer, we still require that all adults in the household to be present and engaged for at minimum the first session, and that a parent or guardian be on-site and accessible for all in-person lessons.

 We will not place or train service dogs for handlers of any age who have any history of becoming aggressive or violent in a psychiatric or medical episode.